grafana/grafana/docs/sources/panels-visualizations/visualizations/time-series/index.md

 ### Stack series

 _Stacking_ allows Grafana to display series on top of each other.
 Be cautious when using stacking in the visualization as it can easily create misleading graphs.
-To read more about why stacking might not be the best approach, refer to [the Issue with Stacking](https://www.data-to-viz.com/caveat/stacking.html).
+To read more about why stacking might not be the best approach, refer to [The issue with stacking](https://www.data-to-viz.com/caveat/stacking.html).

 ![Stack option](/static/img/docs/time-series-panel/stack-option-v9.png)